mcdemarco/the-new-kitchen-cookbook/appetizers/roastedCurryPowder.md

 Peter had a Sri Lankan cooking class for work (just another one of those coronavirus things), and this was one of the ingredients in [Sri Lankan Coconut Chicken Curry](../poultry/chickenCurry.md).
 We made our own ahead of time, out of a bewildering variety of different recipes online.
 (If you want one of those, I suppose you can't go wrong with [The BEST Sri Lankan Roasted Curry Powder](https://www.theflavorbender.com/sri-lankan-roasted-curry-powder/).)

-We later used it in [Sri Lankan Beef Curry](../meat/roastedCurry.md), and it also seems like it would be good for roasting vegetables---especially ground up better than we managed to with the mortar and pestle.
+We later used it in [Sri Lankan Beef Curry](../meat/roastedCurry.md) and on [Spicy Salmon](../fish/spicySalmon.md).
+It also seems like it would be good for roasting vegetables---especially ground up better than we managed to with the mortar and pestle.

 Fills 1 spice jar.